HJorthtorben/number_match/README.md

 # Number Match Game

-A simple memory matching game where the player must find pairs of matching numbers on a 4x4 grid.
+A simple memory matching game where the player must find pairs of matching numbers on a **4x4 grid**.

 ## Features